-5.4 Concept Selection
+5.3 Concept Selection

-According to Table 5-1, there are 5 designs given a score of 3.8 or better.
+According to Table 5-1, there are five designs given a score of 3.8 or better.
 These designs were re-analyzed and matched up against one another.
-The 3 best designs from this group are Concepts 2, 4, and 9.
+The three best designs from this group were Concepts two, four, and nine.
 The pulley-lift system, which graded with the highest score, was researched more and the vendor was consulted to see if they believed their product would accomplish the task at hand.
 Unfortunately, they could not give us a guarantee that their design would accomplish our task.
-They told us that the pulley lift was really for lifting objects in the vertical direction, where we would have it lifting the roof from an angle.
-They could not assure us that the lift would not tip.
-A lift could be purchased, tested, and re-designed to fit our needs, however, with the budget and time constraints of this project this is really not possible for us to do.
-If the idea chosen does not succeed, this is a viable option for Lockheed Martin to continue to research.
-So both pneumatic cylinder systems will be chosen.
-Since they are so similar, Concept 2 will be our choice right now however, if we discover that it will not work, we can easily use the purchased equipment and try Concept 9.
-By making this choice, we are giving ourselves 2 viable options and hopefully one of them will prove to be successful.
-At the moment, however, Concept 2 will be our choice.
+We were told that the pulley lift was for lifting objects in the vertical direction, where we would have it lifting the roof from an angle.
+It could not be assured us that the lift would not tip while lifting the roof.
+A lift could have been purchased, tested, and re-designed to fit our needs, however, with the budget and time constraints of this project this was not possible.
+If the idea chosen did not succeed, this was considered a viable option for Lockheed Martin to continue to research.

+As such, the remaining two acceptable approaches, the pneumatic cylinder systems, were chosen for further evaluation.
+Due to the similarity of the mechanisms, Concept two was our initial choice, however, if it is discovered that this approach will not work, the equipment organic to this concept may be reused to pursue Concept nine.
+As a result, we were giving ourselves two viable options in case one of them would prove to be unsuccessful.